Introduction to Tricyrtis

 In less than ideal garden conditions, tricyrtis may be bothered by slugs and snails who like to munch on the new leaves as they emerge in the spring.
 Organically active, nutritionally balanced soils that are active in predators such as toads, tend to keep these pests in check.

 Rabbits like to dine on the new growth but deer do not (a major selling point).
-Another problem that has been cropping up in the last few years is a Tricyrtis floral virus.
+Another problem that has been popping up in the last few years is a Tricyrtis floral virus.
 This virus causes the flowers to become mottled and then turn completely purple.
 It won't make your toad lilies croak, but it does ruin the flower color.
 It is spread by aphids and can be slowed down by controlling the aphids.
 There is no prevention or cure for it.
 If you see it you will need to remove the plant (do no compost it) to prevent the spread of the virus to your other tricyrtis.
 Instead of discarding the plants, some folks have unknowingly named cultivars because of the virus…the cultivar Tricyrtis 'Raspberry Mousse' is a classic example of this problem.

 How to Propagate Tricyrtis